brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 ## Chapter 3 - Logging and Monitoring

-CloudTrail: Log file security and compliance
+CloudTrail: securing CloudTrail log files
 * CloudTrail Event History is turned on by default (showing 90 days of activity).
 For longer-term logging, create a Trail and specify an S3 bucket to deliver events to.
 Trails by default log `Management Events` but not `Data Events OR Insight Events`.
 * __Validate log file Iitegrity via.
 CLI__: `$ aws cloudtrail validate-logs`
 * __Prevent log file UNAUTHORISED ACCESS__: IAM/S3 bucket policies to restrict access + SSE-S3/SSE-KMS encryption.